ordina-jworks/ordina-jworks.github.io/_posts/2018-01-02-Gauge-automated-testing.md

 ### Writing the steps
 The sentences we wrote in the specs still need to be linked to Java functions.
-We can do so by simply adding an `@Step` annotation to a Java function.
+We can do so by simply adding a `@Step` annotation to a Java function.
 It doesn't matter in which class you put the functions, you're free to choose how to organize them.
 As long as they are under the `src/test/java` folder.
-You could, for example, group them per page or per feature.
+You could, for example, group them per page or feature.

 ```java
 public class CustomerSignup {